 Challenge #5: Failing to Properly Test for Bugs and Other Quality Assurance Issues Before the Launch of Your Healthcare App

-Before your app goes live, Eric Camulli of UX magazine suggests working with a team of development professionals that can search out solutions for the myriad quality assurance issues or bugs that plague other faulty apps.
+The Solution Before your app goes live, Eric Camulli of UX Magazine suggests working with a team of development professionals that can search out solutions for the myriad quality assurance issues or bugs that plague other faulty apps.
 Problems to look out for on this front include:

 - The app freezing.